luomeng007/MyLife/README.md

 We are aiming at improving players themselves in their real life.

-We hope by playing this game, every player can live a better in the future.
+We hope by playing this game, every player can live a better life in the future.